Michael Beasley

-Michael Paul Beasley Jr. (born January 9, 1989) is an American professional basketball player who last played for the Shanghai Sharks of the Chinese Basketball Association (CBA).
-He played college basketball for Kansas State University for one year before declaring for the NBA draft in 2008.
-Beasley was the 2nd pick in the 2008 NBA draft and was selected by the Miami Heat.
+Michael Paul Beasley Jr. (born January 9, 1989) is an American former professional basketball player who played eleven seasons in the National Basketball Association (NBA) for seven teams, most notably the Miami Heat.
+He played one year of college basketball for the Kansas State Wildcats before declaring for the 2008 NBA draft.
+Beasley was selected as the second overall pick in the draft by the Miami Heat.
 He is regarded as one of the best freshman college basketball players of the 2000s.
 Though he is ambidextrous, he shoots left-handed.

 Early life

 Beasley was born in the Prince George's County town of Cheverly, Maryland.
 Beasley's mother Fatima Smith and his four siblings (two brothers and two sisters) moved from nearby Montgomery County to Frederick in 2005 and lived there for one year.

 High school career

 While growing up, Beasley played for one of the country's most successful AAU youth teams at the time, the PG Jaguars.
 Beasley won multiple national championships with this team alongside future fellow blue-chip recruits Kevin Durant (Texas) and Chris Braswell (Charlotte).
 Beasley later moved on to play AAU ball for DC Assault's 17 & Under team, playing alongside such players as future KSU teammate Ron Anderson, Nolan Smith (Duke), Chris Wright (Georgetown), Austin Freeman (Georgetown), and Julian Vaughn (Georgetown).

 Beasley attended a total of six high schools: Bowie High School in Bowie, Maryland, National Christian Academy in Fort Washington, Maryland (where he averaged 30 points and 10 rebounds per game in his freshman year, 2003–04), The Pendleton School in Bradenton, Florida, Riverdale Baptist School in Upper Marlboro, Maryland (28 points, 13 rebounds and 4 blocks per game as a sophomore, 2004–05), Oak Hill Academy in Mouth of Wilson, Virginia (20.1 points, 10.3 rebounds and 4.5 blocks per game as a junior, 2005–06), and Notre Dame Preparatory School in Fitchburg, Massachusetts.
 As a high school senior, he averaged 28 points, 16 rebounds, 4 assists, 2 steals and 4.5 blocks per game for the 2006–07 season.
 During his senior season he had single-game highs of 64 points and 31 rebounds.

 In 2006, Beasley was a second-team Parade All-American and was also named to the 2006 USA Men's U18 National Team member on June 26, 2006.
 Beasley averaged team highs of 13.8 ppg. and 8.3 rpg at the 2006 FIBA Americas U18 Championship for Men in San Antonio, Texas.
 He ranked fifth in rebounds per game (8.3 rpg) among all 2006 tournament leaders, and he ranks third all-time in the USA Men's U18 record book.
 He was named to the McDonald's All-American team.
 In the 2007 McDonald's All-American Boys Game, he won the MVP with 23 points and 12 rebounds.
 Rivals.com rated Beasley No. 1 in the class of 2007 high school basketball prospects.
+He committed to Kansas State, where his AAU coach Dalonte Hill had joined as an assistant coach.